AnyChart/docs.anychart.com/Basic_Charts/TreeMap_Chart.md

 chart = anychart.treeMap(treeData);
 ```

-If you want to drill down to a particular item in the data tree, call the anychart.data.Tree#search}search(){api} method to get the item and {api:anychart.charts.TreeMap#drillTo}drillTo{api} to drill down to it.
+If you want to drill down to a particular item in the data tree, call the {api:anychart.data.Tree#search}search(){api} method to get the item and {api:anychart.charts.TreeMap#drillTo}drillTo{api} to drill down to it.
 For drilling up, call {api:anychart.charts.TreeMap#drillUp}drillUp{api}:

 ```
 /* locate an item in the data tree,